DataBeaver/trimps-tools/README.md

   Set the number of floors in the spire

 -b, --budget
-  Set an upper limit of runestones to spend
+  Set an upper limit of runestones to spend.
+If the budget starts with a plus sign, the value is added to the cost of the starting layout.

 -u, --upgrades
   Set upgrade levels of all trap types at once.
 The argument should be four